-The college life is one of ongoing challenges, growth, change, expectations, and development.
+Being in college is a time of ongoing challenges, growth, change, expectations and development.
 Students are often growing in their own autonomy, learning more about who they are as an individual and what they are hoping to pursue in life.
 It is not uncommon for college students to be involved in multiple things in addition to academics, including work, extracurricular activities and more.
 For the college student who is also in recovery from an eating disorder, staying connected to regular and consistent treatment is necessary for staying well and maintaining progress.
 This takes adequate planning to set up treatment providers near campus and around a chaotic college schedule to ensure that you have regular support and care.
 Eating disorders are often exacerbated by stressors, and with lack of support, the college lifestyle itself can be triggering for someone in recovery.
 Eating disorders can also be triggered by a break in routine, which often happens when college students come home for the summer.
-Instead of having a structured daily schedule, summer usually consists of lots of free time, lots of family time, vacations, skimpy clothing on the beach; all of which can be triggers for an eating disorder relapse.
+Instead of having a structured daily schedule, summer usually consists of lots of free time, lots of family time, vacations and skimpy clothing on the beach, all of which can be triggers for an eating disorder relapse.

 For young adults that grew up in these types of environments, college is a safe haven and an escape.
 Conversely, summer break at home is a submersion back into a toxic environment they’ve temporarily been able to escape.